johnzl-777/dinocpu/documentation/chisel-notes/cheat-sheet.md

 In fact, that's a good way to think of bundles.
 They are kind of like `struct`s in C/C++.

-Let's use an complext number with a real and imaginary component as an example.
+Let's use an complex number with a real and imaginary component as an example.

 ```
 class Complex extends Bundle {